 According to data from the longitudinal study, Taking Part, the percentage of people who have visited a museum at least once in the past year has increased by over 10% since 2005/6.
-The trend has been true across the UK, but most noticably in Yorkshire and Humberside, which has increased by almost 14%.
-The area of lowest growth has been the East Midlands, with growth of only 9.2%.
+The trend has been true across the UK, but most noticeably in Yorkshire and Humberside, which has increased by almost 14%.
+The area of lowest growth has been the East Midlands, with a growth of only 9.2%.

 How to get involved

 Over 140 museums are still collecting audience surveys using Audience Finder and we will continue to publish results about the overall picture of visitors across England as well as support museums to use their own findings to develop audiences individually.

 Collecting audience survey data within Audience Finder is free and gives you standardised methodologies with results in an easy to use dashboard helping you to put your data in context.
 To find out more visit the Audience Finder dashboard or request survey set-up using this webform.